jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 **Stopping vehicles with or without warrant for purposes of search**

 ### 121 Stopping vehicles with or without warrant for purposes of search
-(1) An enforcement officer may stop a vehicle to conduct a search under a power to search without a warrant conferred on that officer by this Act or any enactment specified in column 2 of the Schedule to which this section applies if he or she is satisfied that he or she has grounds to search the vehicle.
+(1) An enforcement officer may stop a vehicle to conduct a search under a power to search without a warrant conferred on that officer by this Act or any enactment specified in column 2 of Schedule 2 to which this section applies if he or she is satisfied that he or she has grounds to search the vehicle.
-(2) An enforcement officer may stop a vehicle to conduct a search under a power to search with a warrant issued under this Act or any enactment specified in column 2 of the Schedule to which this section applies if he or she is satisfied that the warrant has been issued and is in force.
+(2) An enforcement officer may stop a vehicle to conduct a search under a power to search with a warrant issued under this Act or any enactment specified in column 2 of Schedule 2 to which this section applies if he or she is satisfied that the warrant has been issued and is in force.
 (3) A person who exercises a power under this section must, on the request of any person affected by the exercise of the power,—
   (a) identify himself or herself either by name or by unique identifier; and (b) state the name of the enactment under which the search is taking place and the reason for the search under that enactment unless it is impracticable to do so in the circumstances; and